MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Denmark/fik-details-in-the-payment-reconciliation-journal.md

 ---
 # FIK Details in the Payment Reconciliation Journal
 The **Transaction Text** field in the **Payment Reconciliation Journal** window shows information about the automatic application of payments using the Danish FIK standard.
-For more information, see [How to: Reconcile Payments Using Automatic Application](../../receivables-how-reconcile-payments-auto-application.md).
+For more information, see [Reconcile Payments Using Automatic Application](../../receivables-how-reconcile-payments-auto-application.md).

  The following table describes the six values that may be shown in the **Transaction Text** field.